bnb-chain/avengerdao/Web3 Security Frameworks/smart_contract_security_checklist.md

     5.12
    </td>
    <td colspan="2" >
     When implementing an off-chain authentication mechanism on smart contracts, ensure the implementation follows a standardized and widely tested one.
+Drawing from the mature practices of established ecosystems such as PancakeSwap and industry-accepted off-chain protocols like Chainlink ensures robustness and reliability in the project.
    </td>
    <td>High
    </td>